JudahZammit/Comp4190A3/README.md

 Instructions on partitionInvestigation.py:
 this file will test the algorithm with different sizes and different numbers of obstacles.
-Therefore, it takes a lot of time, plz be patient
+Therefore, it takes a lot of time, plz be patient....add more

 Instructions on RRTsolver.py
 If you run RRTsolver.py, the solver will solve a domain with 20 obstacles and each obstacle's maximum size is 50